-Dietary fiber, otherwise known as “roughage” are undigestible long-chain carbohydrates that, since we can’t digest them, take the trip through our entire digestive tract from entry to exit, if you know what I mean.
+Dietary fiber, otherwise known as roughage, is made up of indigestible long-chain carbohydrates that take the full trip right through our entire digestive tract from entry to exit—if you know what I mean.

 Glad you asked!

 There are two basic types of dietary fiber: soluble and insoluble.
 Soluble fiber absorbs water, whereas insoluble fiber does not.
 An easy demonstration of this is adding water to some ground flax seeds or a bowl of oats.

 What is insoluble fiber?

 Since it doesn't absorb water, insoluble fiber is actually what we're talking about when we use the word roughage.
 Insoluble fiber helps move food through the stomach quickly and makes the stool bulkier to keep you regular.